 Show Air Dates: February 22, 2021- March 5, 2021

-Richard’s two-week tenure as guest host, however, was absolutely superb.
+It must be said, however, that all that ugliness aside: Richards’ two-week tenure as guest host was great.
 Despite the stuffy connotation associated with the job “executive producer”, Richards was the most outwardly bubbly and joyful guest host yet.
 He still projected an air of authority and trivia mastery, likely due to his comfort and experience with the format.
 Richards was also an attentive interviewer, and well-researched – his shows were among the smoothest this season thus far.